Vulvar cancer

 • a burning sensation when peeing.

-Treatment options vulvar cancer
+Treatment options for vulvar cancer

 Your exact treatment options will depend on the tumor type and stage.
 Your overall health and shape will also affect your options.
 We will inform you about the process beforehand, and you will have plenty of time to ask questions.
 Your treatment will most likely consist of one or more of the following treatments: